kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

 #### automatic, transparent state management
 On every interval, we feed the browser clock epoch into the application Matrix `clock` property.
 The child string content of the DIV gets regenerated because `clock` changed.
 There is no explicit publish or subscribe; we simply read with `<mget` and assign with `mset!>`.
 #### DOM efficiency without VDOM
 As the UI clock ticks, the only DOM update made is to set the innerHTML of the `div`.
-Property-to-property dataflow tells us with fine granularity exactly what DOM changes must be made.
+Property-to-property dataflow tells mxWeb with fine granularity exactly what DOM to change.
 #### the mxWeb approach to Web Components
-The function `wall-clock` has four parameters, `[mode interval start end]`. mxWeb "components" are as flexible as any Clojure function we care to define.
+The function `wall-clock` has four parameters, `[mode interval start end]`. mxWeb "components" are as flexible as any Clojure function interface.
 #### all dataflow all the time: "lifting" components into the Matrix
 Browsers do not know about the Matrix, so we write more or less "glue" code to bring the system clock into the dataflow.
 ````clojure